nnhida/ukl-serverless/README.md

 ### 3. Feedback list is loaded from `/items`
 - Lambda retrieves all feedback entries
-- Signed URLs are generated for S3 images (valid for 1 hour)
+- Signed URLs are generated for S3 images (valid for 1 week)

 ---